alexa/alexa-auto-sdk/platforms/android/modules/core/README.md

 ```
 The sections below provide information about and examples for creating [location provider](#implementing-a-location-provider), [network information provider](#implementing-a-network-information-provider), [logging](#implementing-log-events) and [audio](#implementing-audio) interface handlers with the Engine.
 For details about creating handlers for the various Auto SDK modules, see the README files for those modules.

-### Implementing a Location Provider<a id="implementing-a-location-provider"></a>
+### Implementing a Location Provider

-The Engine provides a callback for implementing location requests from Alexa and other modules and a location type definition.
-This is optional and dependent on the platform implementation.
+The Engine provides a platform interface for implementing location requests from Alexa and other modules and a Location type definition.
+For some features, the platform interface is optional and dependent on the platform implementation.
+For other features, such as navigation and local search, the platform interface is required.

+The following sections describe the `LocationProvider` APIs.

+#### `getLocation()` and `getCountry()`
+These abstract methods allow the Engine to retrieve the device's geographic coordinates and country code (based on the coordinates).

+The Engine calls `getLocation()` for each voice request to Alexa.
+Your application needs to construct a `Location` object with geographic coordinates obtained from the location service provider on the device.
+If the platform cannot retrieve the device location, your application must return the `Location` object with its fields set to `UNDEFINED`.

+#### `locationServiceAccessChanged(LocationServiceAccess access)`
+This method notifies the Engine of any change in the state of the location service access.

+If the location provider on the device is disabled, for example, when GPS or network service is down, call `locationServiceAccessChanged(LocationServiceAccess.DISABLED)` to inform the Engine.
+This API allows the Engine to avoid querying the device location unnecessarily each time a voice request to Alexa is received.
+If the location provider is enabled again, for example, when the GPS or network service is restored, call `locationServiceAccessChanged(LocationServiceAccess.ENABLED)`.
+The Engine then resumes calling `getLocation()` to query the device location.

+#### Implementing `LocationProvider` Handler
 To implement a custom `LocationProvider` handler to provide location using the default Engine `LocationProvider` class, extend the `LocationProvider` class:

 ```java